cs421sp21-homework/project-g13/README.md

 In case there's some step you have to take that publishes this project to a server, this is the right time to state it.

+- probably more Heroku stuff (./gradlew deployHeroku) (might be taken care of with continuous integration)
 ```shell
 packagemanager deploy your-project -s server.com -u username -p password
 ```